AhmedHany761/YOLOv8-/README.md

 The dataset consists of 414 images for training, and 124 and 60 images for validation and testing, respectively.
 Data annotation tools and platforms were explored to improve dataset quality, although initially not required due to time constraints.
-So I just start the model with Roboflow already annotated dataset.
+So I just start the model with Roboflow already annotated dataset.However, I explored various online platforms and tools for data annotation, which is a fascinating and an interesting experience.

 ## Model Training